-NEW CRITERIA = $(RL \times WT)/(q1^ \times FC \times L \times FM \times BCF)$ where WT, FC, L, FM, and BCF are as stated above; RL is 10-6 and q1^{} is the carcinogenic potency factor from the EPA IRIS database.
+NEW CRITERIA = $(RL \times WT)/(q1^ \times FC \times L \times FM \times BCF)$ where WT, FC, L, FM, and BCF are as stated above; RL is 10-6 and q1\ is the carcinogenic potency factor from the EPA IRIS database.

-- If the effluent limitation for a metal in a discharge permit is specified as "total recoverable", and the criterion for it in subsection 1104.7 is specified as "dissolved", either of the following two (2) approaches based on The Metals Translator: Guidance for Calculating a Total Recoverable Permit Limit From a Dissolved Criterion (EPA 823-b-96-007) June 1996 may be used, subject to review and approval by the Director: - (a) The criterion may be used as total recoverable for the purpose of establishing effluent limitations; or - (b) A site-specific ratio between the dissolved and total recoverable metal may be developed by systematic monitoring and analysis of the effluent and of the receiving water at the edge of the mixing zone during periods that reflect the environmental conditions on which the permit was issued.
+- If the effluent limitation for a metal in a discharge permit is specified as "total recoverable", and the criterion for it in subsection 1104.8 is specified as "dissolved", either of the following two (2) approaches based on , may be used, subject to prior review and approval by the Director: - (a) The criterion may be used as total recoverable for the purpose of establishing effluent limitations; or - (b) A site-specific ratio between the dissolved and total recoverable metal may be developed by systematic monitoring and analysis of the effluent and of the receiving water at the edge of the mixing zone during periods that reflect the environmental conditions upon which the permit was issued.
 This ratio shall incorporate considerations to avoid toxicity to aquatic organisms from deposition to the sediment outside of the mixing zone.
-The ratio of dissolved to total recoverable metal will then be used to determine the total recoverable effluent limits based on the dissolved metal criterion. - The Director may establish additional requirements for adopting site-specific water quality standards.
+The ratio of dissolved to total recoverable metal shall then be used to determine the total recoverable effluent limits based on the dissolved metal criterion. - The Director may establish additional requirements for adopting site-specific water quality standards.